dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.3.3
+- The program no longer closes if some kind of "protection" prevents cleaning
+- Fixed updating the list if you didn't select
+- Now, when you select an icon you can choose: display only icons or all files in the selection menu

 # Version 1.4.3.2
-- Fixed return tweaker Grant Access
+- Fixed tweak return for Grant Access
 - Now the Print item is removed for png, jpg and the like

 # Version 1.4.3.1